CloudSnob/Omni-Store-Documentation/docs/src/customers.md

 <!-- Updated Changes Implemented as of April 4, 2024 by Baseer -->

-Customer creation was facilitated through MYSQL and Solr (Apache Solr).
-Consequently, any time a customer was created or edited, it was mandatory to update the customer's information in the Solr database.
+Customer creation is facilitated through MYSQL and Solr (Apache Solr).
+Consequently, any time a customer is created or edited, it is mandatory to update the customer's information in the Solr database.

 ## Create/Edit Customer